jonsowman/cusf-standalone-predictor/README.markdown

 ## Install

-The source for the prediction software itself is in pred_src and instructions for building it can be found there.
+The source for the prediction software itself is in `pred_src` and instructions for building it can be found there.

 The `predict/preds/` directory needs to have rwx access by the PHP interpreter and the `predict.py` python script.
 You will need to install the following python packages: pydap, numpy, json, simple-json.

-Other than that, just clone this repo to a non web-accessible folder and create symlinks to the `predict/` and `hourly-predictions/` directorys in the repo.
+Other than that, just clone this repo to a non web-accessible folder and create symlinks to the `predict/` and `hourly-predictions/` directories in the repo.

 ## Information